allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 cheaper to add another instance of the service than to engage a developer who will work tirelessly to diagnose and optimize performance problems, the problem will persist and intensify as the business and its requirements grow.

 A similar situation arises with databases.
-We often store huge amounts of data (for auditing or historical purposes etc.).
+We often store huge amounts of data for auditing or historical purposes.
 While the cost of maintaining such databases is negligible at a small scale, over time it can become a notable burden on our budget.

-I wanted to talk about such a case and how we managed to reduce the cost of maintaining a database nearly 30 times.
+I wanted to talk about such a case and how we managed to reduce the cost of maintaining a database nearly 30-fold.

 ## The problem
 As the amount of data grows, the need for scaling arises.
 In the case of **Azure** services, scaling also has its [limitations](https://learn.microsoft.com/en-us/azure/azure-sql/database/purchasing-models?view=azuresql).